 #4 – You should be Great at Excel

-Mostly, you will work under intense pressure with deadlines especially during the earning seasons (quarterly and annual result announcements.
-Clients expect you to come up with the analysis in a fast and accurate manner.
+Mostly, you will work under intense pressure with deadlines, especially during earning seasonsEarning SeasonsThe Earnings season refers to the quarterly report of companies' results, such as revenue/profits, released in the first two weeks after each quarter ends (Dec, Mar, Jun, Sep).
+It helps investors in making investment decisions and determining the value of their investments. (quarterly and annual result announcements.
+Clients expect you to come up with the analysis quickly and accurately.
 Therefore, you must take every measure to save time.
-Equity Analysts are experts at excel and they are able to pull reports and prepare financial models and charts in no time.
+Equity Analysts are experts at excel, and they can pull reports and prepare financial models and charts in no time.

-Equity research analysts are hired in the following sectors –
+These analysts are hired in the following sectors –

 - Stock Brokerage

 - Media Companies

 As discussed earlier, you may work as a sell-side equity research analyst for a couple of years, get promoted as an associate, and move up the chain.
 However, if you have decided to quit equity research, the following options may be open for you –

 Here you would be basically working for the hedge fund managers or the portfolio managersThe Portfolio ManagersA portfolio manager is a financial market expert who strategically designs investment portfolios..
 The skillset for both is similar as you analyze investments and make recommendations.
 The buy-side offers an even better lifestyle and investing.

 #2 – Get into Investment Banking